 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books and records relating to a form or its instructions must be retained as long as their contents may become material in the administration of the Internal Revenue Code.
 Generally, tax returns and return information are confidential, as required by section 6103.

 However, section 6103 authorizes disclosure of the information to others.
 Pursuant to section 6057(d), we will disclose this information to the Social Security Administration for use in administering the Social Security Act.
 This information may also be disclosed to the Department of Justice for civil or criminal litigation, to the Department of Labor or the Pension Benefit Guarantee Corporation for use in administering ERISA, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
 It may also be disclosed to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 The time needed to complete and file this form will vary depending on individual circumstances.
 The estimated average time is 49 minutes.

 If you have suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
-You can also send your comments to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+You can send us comments from IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
 Instead, see Where To File, earlier.